nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 $ heroku config:set REACT_APP_API_RIDB_ENDPOINT=https://ridb.recreation.gov
 ```

-Run `$heroku config` to check a list of the configured environment variables.
+Run `$ heroku config` to see a list of the configured environment variables.

 Finally,  celebrate the success of deploying your application: